quibie/daily-weekly-todo/README.md

 - **Persistent**: Saves your todos and completion status
 - **Movable Window**: Drag the window to your preferred location

-## Installation
+## Manual Development Setup

+If you want to modify or contribute to the addon:

-1. Download or clone this repository
+1. Clone this repository: `git clone https://github.com/yourusername/daily-weekly-todo.git`
-2. Copy the `daily-weekly-todo` folder to your World of Warcraft `Interface/AddOns/` directory
+2. Copy the addon files to your `World of Warcraft/Interface/AddOns/DailyWeeklyTodo/` directory
-3. Restart World of Warcraft or reload UI (`/reload`)
+3. Restart WoW or type `/reload`
 4. Enable the addon in the AddOns menu

 ## Usage